appaquet/exocore/data/replication.md

 Operations in pending store can be:

 * Entries related (group id = entry id)
-    * OperationEntryNew
+    * OperationEntry
 * Block related (group id = block id)
-    * BlockPropose
+    * OperationBlockPropose
-    * BlockProposalSign
+    * OperationBlockSign
-    * BlockProposalRefuse (can happen after sign if node detects anomaly or accepts a better block)
+    * OperationBlockRefuse (can happen after sign if node detects anomaly or accepts a better block)
 * Maintenance related
-    * Pending store cleanup mark (TODO)
+    * PendingIgnore (used to delete pending store items that weren't committed to a block because of their invalidity)

 ### Cleanup
 * We should only cleanup if stuff were committed to the chain OR we got a refusal quorum (everybody refused something).
 * If a node was offline and received data before cleanup point, it will eventually get deleted if it had been put in chain already.
+* Cleanup is done once operations have reached a certain height in the chain.

 ## Chain replication
 Chain's replication is handled by the [`Chain Synchronizer`](src/engine/chain_sync.rs).

 ### Messages
 * ChainSyncRequest